HKV-products-services/pydra_core/README.md

 Run `pixi run quarto-render` to create documentation locally, this will be in the `docs\docs` file.

-## Certain submodules have their own licensing
+## Certain submodules depend on external libraries

 The files `CombOverloopOverslag64.dll` and `DynamicLib-DaF.dll` are obtained from [Hydra-NL v2.8.2](https://iplo.nl/thema/water/applicaties-modellen/waterveiligheidsmodellen/hydra-nl/) which is freely available through the dutch government.